Crusade of Varna: Battle of Nish

 In the Battle of Nish the crusaders were victorious and forced Kasim Pasha of Rumelia and his co-commander Turahan Bey to flee to Sofia, Bulgaria to warn Murad of the invasion.
 However, the two burned all the villages in their path in an attempt to wear down the crusaders with a scorched earth tactic.
 When they arrived in Sofia, they advised the Sultan to burn the city and retreat to the mountain passes beyond, where the Ottoman's smaller army would not be such a disadvantage.

+Battle of Aleksinac

+After the Battle of Nish, Hunyadi and his men took a rest in a camp near the town of Aleksinac.
+They were informed by scouts that the Ottomans were trying to attack the king's camp by outflanking Hunyadi.
+This forced Hunyadi to stand against the Ottomans, who outnumbered his men, which made him doubt his chance of victory.
+However, he boosted his men’s morale and beat the enemy, killing 2,000 and capturing 4,000 Ottomans in the process.

 Battle of Zlatitsa

 Shortly after, bitter cold set in, and the next encounter, fought at Zlatitsa Pass on 12 December 1443, was fought in the snow.
 Until the Battle of Zlatitsa the crusaders did not meet a major Ottoman army, but only town garrisons along their route toward Adrianople.
 Finally, at Zlatitsa they met strong and well positioned defence forces of the Ottoman army.
 The crusaders were defeated.

 As they marched home, however, they ambushed and defeated a pursuing force in the Battle of Kunovica, where Mahmud Bey, son-in-law of the Sultan and brother of the Grand Vizier Çandarlı Halil Pasha, was taken prisoner.
 Four days after this battle the Christian coalition reached Prokuplje.
 Branković proposed to Władysław and Hunyadi that they stay in Serbian fortified towns during the winter and continue their campaign against the Ottomans in Spring 1444.
 They rejected his proposal, and retreated.
 By the end of January 1444 forces of Władysław and Hunyadi reached Belgrade, and in February they arrived at Buda where they were greeted as heroes.

 While the battle at Zlatitsa Pass had been a defeat, the ambush returned to the crusaders the impression of an overall Christian victory, and they returned triumphant.
 The King and Church were both anxious to maintain this impression, and gave instructions to spread word of the victories, but contradict anyone who mentioned the loss.

 Murad, meanwhile, returned angry and dejected by the unreliability of his forces, and imprisoned Turahan after blaming him for the army's setbacks and Mahmud Bey's capture.